 NSF Graduate Research Fellows – research opportunities in Finland

-The Academy of Finland and Tekes, the Finnish Funding Agency for Innovation, invite NSF Graduate Research Fellows (GRF) to team up with leading Finnish research groups.
+The Academy of Finland and Business Finland, the Finnish Funding Agency for Innovation, invite NSF Graduate Research Fellows (GRF) to team up with leading Finnish research groups.
 Long-term investments in research and development have made Finland one of the most innovative and research-intensive countries in the world.

 The Academy of Finland offers GRFs contacts with projects run by Academy-funded Centres of Excellence, Consortiums funded by the Strategic Research Council, Academy Projects and teams led by Academy Professors or Academy Research Fellows.

 Also other top research groups in Finland have expressed their interest in the possibility of hosting GRFs.
-Further information on these groups can be found on Tekes’ website.
+Further information on these groups can be found on Business Finland's website.